Som-Energia/qa-control/py2-migration.md

 # Python 2

-## Last Version of libraries still supporting Python2
+## Dependencies: Last Version still supporting Python2

 The following libraries have stopped supporting Py2.
 After dropping Py2 support, Pypi selects new incompatible versions to be instal·led in Py2 enviroments.